kgryte/pranav-qs-blog/README.md

 While the internship has ended, my plan is to continue adding packages and pushing this effort along.
 Given the immense potential and LAPACK's fundamental importance, we'd love to see this initiative of bringing LAPACK to the web continue to grow, so, if you are interested in helping out and even sponsoring development, please don't hesitate to reach out!

 And with that, I would like to thank Quansight and [Athan Reines](https://github.com/kgryte) for providing me with this opportunity.
 I feel incredibly fortunate to have learned so much.
-This was long a dream of mine to work as an intern at Quansight, and I am happy to have fulfilled it.
+Being an intern at Quansight was long a dream of mine, and I am very grateful to have fulfilled it.
 I want to extend a special thanks to [Melissa Mendonça](https://github.com/melissawm), who is an amazing mentor and all around wonderful person; thank you for investing so much time in us!

 Cheers!